PeterSommerlad/ArduinoCore-Cpp17/README.md

 Could use more type safety, but let's cross the bridge when we come to it.

+Could only test with the Arduino AVR boards that I own (Uno, Micro, MegaADK), Help wanted.

 ### Achievement Log

 * AVR Core package with self-built gcc 9.3.0, binutils 2.34 and avr-libc trunk (Macos Mojave only)